MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 ### Separate schema
 By default, [!INCLUDE[navnow_md](includes/navnow_md.md)] uses a *separate schema* data model.
 The separate schema has the following important characteristics:

--  A tenant is a database that stores business data for one or more companies.
-The database contains business data for one tenant only.
-This means that in a multitenant deployment, you have a separate database for each tenant.
+-  A tenant is a database that stores business data for one or more companies of a business or organization.

+    The database contains data for one tenant only.
+In a multitenant deployment, you have a separate database for each tenant.
 -  In the database, companies have their own set of tables for storing business entity data, such as the Item, Customer, and Invoice tables (see figure 1).

 ![Separate schema](media/separateschema2companies.png "Separate schema")

-**Figure 1: Companies in the separate schema data model**
+**Figure 1: Company business data with the separate schema**

 ### Shared schema